ethanjli/linear-position-control/examples/pipettor/README.md

 * Arduino Log
 * Arduino PID Library
 * elapsedMillis

-You can install these libraries from the zip files in the `dependencies` directory.
+* Linear Position Control

-Additionally, you must copy the `library` directory into the Arduino libraries (and you may want to rename it to something like `linear-position-control`).
+You should install these libraries from the Arduino IDE's Library Manager.

 ## Serial Protocol